upgrad111/loan-application-management-system/readme.md

-# SpringMVC-Hibernate Assignment
+# Goal

-The objective of this assignment is to create a monolithic application using JSP, JSTL, Spring MVC, Hibernate and MySQL.
+The goal of this assignment is to create a monolithic application using Java Technologies like Java 8 / 11, Spring, Spring MVC, JSP, JSTL .
+SQL, Hibernate, MySQL , Maven and Git

 ### Problem Statement

+Freecharge offers personal loans to its loyal customers.
+As part of it, Freecharge expects to create an online application, where customers can apply for a loan filling the application form.
+Upon the successful submission of the application form, the Freecharge team will be able to see the application details and can decide whether to approve or reject the loan application.
+The team can also delete the application.

-In this assignment, we will create a monolithic application using the following technologies
+You are expected to create a spring mvc based monolithic application to fulfill this requirement using the following tech stack.

-1. JSP, JSTL                               (Front-end Web Page)
-2. Spring MVC                              (Backend)
-3. JdbcTemplate                            (Database)
+“*”Java 11
+“*”Spring 5.1.5
+“*”Hibernate  5.4.2
+“*”JSP
+“*”MySQL 8
+“*”Maven
+“*”Git